psychicteeth/Playdate-C-Hello-World/README.md

 * You can only build for the simulator as yet.
 * I haven't tested lua yet.
 * I haven't worked out attaching a C debugger yet.
-* macOS build process leaves a lot of intermediate files lying around in the project root.